custom-build-robots/SAM_auto_object_masks/README.md

 Run the Script: The script will process each image in the input folder, generate masks, filter based on the set parameters, and save the visualizations in the output folder.

 ## Picture with boxes
+The picture shows a set of boxes.
 ![Picture with boxes - not masked](https://github.com/custom-build-robots/SAM_auto_object_masks/blob/main/background_mix_644.jpg)

 ## Picture with mask's
+After processing the mask's are drawn around the boxes.
 ![Picture with boxes - masked](https://github.com/custom-build-robots/SAM_auto_object_masks/blob/main/background_mix_644_area_50000_contour_2000_20240804_205848_visualization.png)